cognitedata/cognite-sdk-python-experimental/CONTEXTUALIZATION.md

 ```

 ## P&ID parser
-This will print the url for the svg as a string after a few seconds.
+When the file_id is a valid file_id from the project associated with the client, this will print the url for the svg as a string after a few seconds.
 ```python
 job = client.pnid_parsing.parse(file_id=1234,entities=['string1','string2'])
 svg_url = job.result['svgUrl']